cyrilondon/rover-project/README.md

 }
 ```

-You can notice the very light dependency between the adapter and the application service (so at the end with the model) as it is limited only to the [DomainCommand](src/main/java/com/game/domain/application/command/DomainCommand.java) interface.
+You can notice the very light dependency between the [File Adapter](src/main/java/com/game/adapter/file/GameFileAdapter.java) and the [Application Service](src/main/java/com/game/domain/application/GameService.java) (so at the end with the entire model) as it is limited only to the [DomainCommand](src/main/java/com/game/domain/application/command/DomainCommand.java) interface.

 ```java